-Observing people’s posture in standing and walking for the past decade has been educational.
-I have begun to notice subtle nuances that show the mind, physical and emotional bodies state.
-I have noticed too that the most common condition for people is a separation of mind and physical movement.
+Observing people’s posture in standing and walking for the past 10 years has been educational.
+I have begun to notice subtle posture nuances that clearly indicates ones state of mind and their physical and emotional well-being.
+The most common condition I am observing in people is a separation between what one thinks and a connection to physical movement.

-In general terms I have found that the focus of most people’s attention is in the thinking state of interpretation.
+Generally I notice ones focus of attention is on interpretation of what is happening versus actual experience.
 For me this means having a fixed perspective, opinion or belief.
-If a physical ailment surfaces a fixed belief is to go and have someone fix it or use tools to make physical movement easier.
+If a physical ailment surfaces there is a fixed belief to go and have someone fix it or use tools to make physical movement easier.
 Tools like a cane, walker, scooter, special chair and bed.
-What’s missing is the exploration of how to move differently.
+What’s missing is an easier possibility!
+This is the exploration of how to move differently.
 I am not referring to practices such as yoga, therapy, stretching or exercising as the difference is that you are following a limited structured pattern.
-I am referring to increasing awareness of how you move as you move.
-This includes growing your ability to focus your attention on how each bone and joint movement can be sensed and increase flexibility.
-What I personally experience and see in others experience is an increase in joy and happiness.
-It’s a spontaneous outcome!
+I am referring to increasing awareness of feeling how you move in the process of moving.
+This includes increasing your ability to focus your attention on how each bone and joint movement can be sensed.

-I have observed that when there is an experience of feeling an increase in physical ability and flexibility while paying attention to the patterns of movement one has an increase in their ability for coping.
+When mobility increases I notice that there is an increase in coping.
 The mask of fear, anger, pain and anxiety is replaced with a peaceful and open appearance.

 Recently I wrote about settling the fight, flight, fright experiences of the Hippocampus from the perspective of communication.
 I have noticed that another more effective way to settle these reactions has been through the application of Feldenkrais® Movement.